rackerlabs/docs-cloud-load-balancers/rst/dev-guide/index.rst

 *Last updated:* |today|

-Learn how to use the Rackspace Cloud Images service by using the REST API.
+Learn how to use the Rackspace Cloud Load Balancers service by using the REST API.

 - For details about using the API, see the :ref:`Developer Guide <developer-guide>`.
 - For details about API resources, operations, requests and responses, see the